Profirator/project-config/docs/master.md

 Please refer to [configure.md](configure.md)

 ### High Availability
 System is not configured for High Availability.
+In general high availability should be defined via requirements, and it is subject to interfacing components being also Highly Available.
+In general HA in our context can be arranged via Docker Swarm scaling in case of load causing challenges to the high availability.
+Single point of failure components (Proxy, orion) should be scaled so in case of docker container failure, service is available.
+Looking at bigger picture we need to consider multiple virtual machines, and multiple data centers, but this truly depends on HA real requirements.

 ### Options for Restoring system state after failure
 Backups are not configured.
 Databases are mapped as volumes to localhost disk.
+If one wishes to recover from failure, backups on multiple levels (virtual machines / database) may be required.
+The architecture, as in case of High Availabilty, should be based on some quantifiable requirements, so that the best value providing solution can be set in place.

 ### Security